EnterpriseDB/terraform-provider-biganimal/CONTRIBUTING.md

 Please use your real name (sorry, no pseudonyms or anonymous contributions).
 If you set your `user.name` and `user.email` in your Git Config, you can sign your commit automatically with `git commit -s`.

+You can find more information in the Github documentation for [Signing commits](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits).